 My homelab is constantly evolving.
 The latest will be on my homelab git repo

 Currently I am using a docker-based homelab.
-The plan is to switch to a Kubernetes and GitOps based homelab.
+The plan is to switch to a GitOps based homelab. (see here)

 This site will serve as a place for specific projects and things that need a few more words than the ones in a config file.